-Editor in small Iowa town wins editorial writing Pulitzer
+Iowa town’s editor wins Pulitzer for taking on farm groups

-DES MOINES, Iowa (AP) — A small-town Iowa newspaper editorial writer won the Pulitzer Prize on Monday for taking on powerful agricultural organizations after a water utility sued the paper’s home county and two others over farm pollution.
+DES MOINES, Iowa (AP) — The owner of a small-town Iowa newspaper who took on powerful agricultural groups for allowing nitrogen runoff to pollute lakes and streams and wrote that the state “has the dirtiest surface water in America,” won the Pulitzer Prize for editorial writing on Monday.

-Art Cullen, who owns the Storm Lake Times with his brother John, acknowledged it wasn’t easy taking on agriculture in a state like Iowa where you see hundreds of miles of farm fields in every direction.
+Art Cullen, who owns the Storm Lake Times with his brother John, acknowledged it wasn’t easy taking on agriculture in a state that is the nation’s top producer of corn and No. 2 in soybeans and where farm fields stretch for hundreds of miles in every direction.
 The Cullens lost a few friends and a few advertisers, but never doubted they were doing the right thing.

 “We’re here to challenge people’s assumptions and I think that’s what every good newspaper should do,” he said.